apache/rocketmq/docs/en/Configuration_System.md

     -XX:NumberOfGCLogFiles=5
     -XX:GCLogFileSize=30m

-If write GC file will increase latency of broker, consider redirect GC log file to a memory file system:
+If writing a GC file increases the latency of broker, please consider redirecting it to memory file system:

     -Xloggc:/dev/shm/mq_gc_%p.log123